meetsitaram/TWIST2/README.md

 # News
+- **2025-12-03**.
+I will give a video tutorial for TWIST2 next week to show you how to use TWIST2.
+Please stay tuned.
 - **2025-12-02**.
 TWIST2 is open-sourced now.
 Give it a star on GitHub!
    - Disclamer 1: with current repo, you should be able to control Unitree G1 via cable connection in both sim and real with a PICO VR headset.
    - Disclamer 2: I am still working on better documentation and cleaning some onboard streaming and inference code (as the teleop pipeline is complex and requires some hardware setup).
 Please stay tuned.